spookylukey/django-htmx-patterns/README.rst

 Code folder
 -----------

 In the code folder is a demo app which has full working examples of everything in the docs.
-You can see it live on `repl.it <https://replit.com/>`_ at https://django-htmx-patterns.spookylukey1.repl.co where you can also fork it to play around with the code.
+You can see it live on `repl.it <https://replit.com/>`_ at https://django-htmx-patterns.spookylukey1.repl.co and you can fork it from https://replit.com/@spookylukey1/django-htmx-patterns to play around with the code.

 To install locally, use a virtualenv, and then either use poetry or see the code/requirements.txt file for pip.